syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 ![](Cell-Types_images/Cell-Types_img32.png)

 #### ButtonEdit Style Properties
 The style properties related to the `ButtonEdit` are maintained in [ButtonEditStyleProperties](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.ButtonEditStyleProperties.html) class.
-This class consists of two main properties[ButtonEditInfo](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.ButtonEditInfo.html) and `StyleInfo`.
+This class consists of two main properties [ButtonEditInfo](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.ButtonEditInfo.html) and `StyleInfo`.

 `ButtonEditInfo` property consists of style properties that are related to the `ButtonEdit`. `StyleInfo` property consists of all the style properties that belongs to the cell in which the `ButtonEdit` cell type is added.